aamrits/frontend-interview-questions/content/js-concepts.md

 #### Q26
 ### Q26.
 How Throttling and Debouncing control the rate of function execution.
 Give examples

-Throttling and debouncing are two techniques used to control the rate of function execution in JavaScript, especially in the context of event handling.
-These techniques help to improve performance and ensure that functions are not called too frequently, which can lead to performance issues.

 ##### Throttling

 Throttling ensures that a function is called at most once in a specified time period.
 This is useful for scenarios where you want to limit the rate of function execution, such as resizing the window or scrolling.

-##### Example:

 ```javascript
 function throttle(func, limit) {